ttrpgtools/ttrpg.tools/src/content/resources/Tools.md

 title = "Tools"
 slug = "tools"
 created = 2025-08-11
-updated = 2025-09-13
+updated = 2025-09-15
-tags = []
+tags = ["tools"]
 aliases = []
 +++

-Unlike board games which often contain all that your need to play in the box, TTRPGs usually require additional tools and resources to facilitate gameplay.
+Unlike board games, which often contain all that you need to play in the box, TTRPGs usually require additional tools and resources to facilitate gameplay.
 These can be physical items like dice and miniatures, or increasingly, digital tools like virtual tabletops (VTTs) and digital dice rollers.

-I'm going to focus on the digital tools, here, but I will link to a few sites at the bottom where you can order physical items if you prefer.
-Typically it is the game master who ends up collecting most of the tools in this hobby.
-However, there certainly are some tools that players might be interested in as well.
+I'm going to focus on the digital tools here, but I will link to a few sites at the bottom where you can order physical items if you prefer.
+Typically, it is the game master who ends up collecting most of the tools in this hobby.
+However, there are also some tools that players might find interesting.

 Some of these categories are large enough to warrant their own page.